Beat It (Sean Kingston song)

-"Beat It" is a hip hop/R&B song by American recording artist Sean Kingston, featuring vocals from American singer Chris Brown and rapper Wiz Khalifa.
+"Beat It" is a song by American singer Sean Kingston, featuring vocals from fellow American singer Chris Brown and rapper Wiz Khalifa.
 The song is the second single from Kingston's third studio album, Back 2 Life.
 It was released on April 15, 2013, as a digital download.
 The song was written by Kisean Anderson, Cameron Thomaz, Omari Akinlolu and Nicholas Balding.
+The song would be the final charting single for Kingston as of 2025.

 Music video

-A music video to accompany the release of "Beat It" was first released onto YouTube on April 29, 2013, at a total length of four minutes and sixteen seconds.
+A music video to accompany the release of "Beat It" was filmed on March 23, 2013, in Malibu.
+The video was released on YouTube and Vevo on April 29, 2013, at a total length of four minutes and sixteen seconds.
 The video features Kingston, Brown, and Khalifa partying poolside at an estate, and features a guest appearance by NicNac, the producer.